skypjack/entt/docs/md/config.md

 Each parameter can result in internal library definitions.
 It is not recommended to try to also modify these definitions, since there is no guarantee that they will remain stable over time unlike the options below.

+## ENTT_USE_STL

+Intended for testing purposes, it forces the use of built-in replacements of some parts of the standard library that aren't always available otherwise.<br/>
+`EnTT` _detects_ these cases on its own, and users should never define this variable explicitly.
+However, it's still possible if desired.

 ## ENTT_NO_EXCEPTION